5-lagu/5-lagu/README.md

 - 👋 Hi, I’m Lars
-- 🏢 I'm currently as a developer working for The Norwegian Agency for Public and Financial Management
+- 🏢 I'm currently working as a developer for The Norwegian Agency for Public and Financial Management
 - 👀 I’m interested in C#, Go, Macs, synthesizers, digital and analog audio
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning C# and Go
 - 📫 How to reach me: larsgustav.gudbrandsen@dfo.no

 <!---